hurrendor/azure-innovation-challenge/README.md

 ### Solutions to Provide:
 Case worker encounters things outside of their medical expertise - where can they direct the client?
+1. Create a working file for end patient to bring from case worker to doctor and back
+- No identifying features
+- Symptoms, etc, allow writing down information that the end patient may not know how to utilize Form that is filled out with help of AI bot that can be emailed to patient.

+Can the bot help compile a document?
+What format is the desired outcome?
+PDF, txt, paper, etc.

+2. Case worker helps patient prepare for doctor appointment by pulling important information that the end patient may not know what to share

+3. Patient takes notes file to doctor's office for medical use

+4. Case worker has ability to find more information about diagnosis - would need information from Doctor
+5. Follow up form for concerns from patient

+## Concerns
+- HIPAA
+- Security
+- Understanding medical concerns - what the acronym means, and what the diagnoses means for life changes
+- Increase Patient's understanding of medical diagnoses

+## Next Steps:
+- Identify MVP - Step 1
+- Find connection between case worker and doctor.
+Are case workers able to communicate directly with a case's doctor?